JanssenProject/jans/docs/cedarling/getting-started/go.md

 import "C"
 ```

-And make sure that the Cedarling library is located in the same directory as your main package.
+And make sure that the Cedarling library files are located in the same directory as your main package.

-***3.2 Add the Cedarling Go package to your Go application:***
+***3. Add the Cedarling Go package to your Go application:***
 Use `go get` to fetch the Cedarling Go package:

 ```sh
 go get github.com/JanssenProject/jans/jans-cedarling/bindings/cedarling_go
 ```

-***3.3 Add the Cedarling Go package to your Go application:***
+***4. Add the Cedarling Go package to your Go application:***
 Build your Go application:

 ```bash